Finland93/SpeedPress/README.md

 ### Key Features:

 - **SEO Excellence**: Crafted with best SEO practices in mind, SpeedPress ensures your site ranks high.
 It includes Schema.org validated snippets, setting you apart from competitors.
 - **Performance**: Achieve perfect PageSpeed scores and high SEO rankings effortlessly.
 Our theme is optimized for speed and equipped with PWA readiness, favicons, and app icons.
 - **Customizability**: Utilize our diverse templates, including options for affiliate marketing, and enhance engagement with recommended plugins.
+PHP, HTML, and CSS customization capabilities allow you to tailor every aspect of the theme to your needs.
+- **Lightweight and Fast**: Built without jQuery and Gutenberg, SpeedPress eliminates unnecessary scripts for unparalleled speed and efficiency.
+- **Accessibility**: Designed with accessibility in mind, ensuring your website is usable by everyone.
+- **Security**: Robust security measures protect your website from vulnerabilities, giving you peace of mind.

 ## Building with SpeedPress